nadarasarbahavan/nadarasarbahavan.github.io/_pages/about.md

 them, yet invisible to any instrument pointed at them from the outside.
 The ground truth lives inside a mind.

-This trajectory — from deterministic systems, through the irreducible subjectivity of human perception, to the empirical science of deep learning — gives me an unusual vantage point.
+This trajectory, from deterministic systems, through the irreducible subjectivity of human perception, to the empirical science of deep learning, gives me an unusual vantage point.
 I understand what it means for a system to be *correct by construction*, and I understand what it means for ground truth to be *fundamentally contested*.
 Trustworthy AI sits precisely in the tension between these two regimes.